romeowwfogi/STUDENT-SUCCESS-OFFICE---SSO-V2/database.md

 -- Dumping data for table `statuses`
 --

-INSERT INTO `statuses` (`id`, `name`, `remarks`, `hex_color`) VALUES (1, 'Pending', 'Thank you for your interest in applying for admission at Pamantasan ng Lungsod ng Pasig.
+INSERT INTO `statuses` (`id`, `name`, `remarks`, `is_default`, `hex_color`) VALUES (1, 'Pending', 'Thank you for your interest in applying for admission at Pamantasan ng Lungsod ng Pasig.
 We have received your reply.
 Please wait for an email regarding the status of your application.
 For more information, please visit our FB page Pamantasan ng Lungsod ng Pasig...
 Daluyan ng Pag-asa https://www.facebook.com/Pamantasan-ng-Lungsod-ng.
-Pasig-108294641685841/  NOTE: You can only complete this online application ONCE.
-Attempting to fill out or sign up for the online application multiple times using different emails but the same account/application will NULLIFY your admission registration.
-Regularly check your email(inbox and spam folder) for application updates, as we will send all notifications there.
-Kindly inform the admissions office immediately of any change to your email address to prevent difficulties  PLEASE MAKE SURE ALL YOUR ENTRIES ARE CORRECT BEFORE SUBMITTING YOUR APPLICATION', '#FACC15'), (2, 'Document Need to Review Face to Face', 'Please visit the campus for a quick face-to-face document review.
-Our staff will gladly assist you.', '#FFA500'), (3, 'Missing Documents', 'Some required documents are still missing (e.g., Transcript of Records, Form 137, or Birth Certificate).
-Kindly submit the remaining items to complete your application.', '#FF4C4C'), (4, 'Examination', 'Your entrance examination is scheduled.
-We wish you the best of luck!', '#1E90FF'), (5, 'Rejected', 'We appreciate your interest.
-Unfortunately, this application did not meet our current admission requirements.', '#808080'), (6, 'Dean Interview', 'Your application is progressing well.
-Please prepare for your interview with the Dean.', '#8A2BE2'), (7, 'Passed', 'Congratulations!
+Pasig-108294641685841/  \n\nNOTE: You can only complete this online application ONCE.
+Attempting to fill out or sign up for the online application multiple times using different emails but the same account/application will NULLIFY your admission registration.  \n\nRegularly check your email(inbox and spam folder) for application updates, as we will send all notifications there.
+Kindly inform the admissions office immediately of any change to your email address to prevent difficulties  \n\nPLEASE MAKE SURE ALL YOUR ENTRIES ARE CORRECT BEFORE SUBMITTING YOUR APPLICATION', 1, '#FACC15'), (2, 'Document Need to Review Face to Face', 'Please visit the campus for a quick face-to-face document review.
+Our staff will gladly assist you.', 0, '#FFA500'), (3, 'Missing Documents', 'Some required documents are still missing (e.g., Transcript of Records, Form 137, or Birth Certificate).
+Kindly submit the remaining items to complete your application.', 0, '#FF4C4C'), (4, 'Examination', 'Your entrance examination is scheduled.
+We wish you the best of luck!', 0, '#1E90FF'), (5, 'Rejected', 'We appreciate your interest.
+Unfortunately, this application did not meet our current admission requirements.', 0, '#808080'), (6, 'Dean Interview', 'Your application is progressing well.
+Please prepare for your interview with the Dean.', 0, '#8A2BE2'), (7, 'Passed', 'Congratulations!
 You’ve successfully met all admission requirements.
-Welcome to our college community!', '#28A745');
+Welcome to our college community!', 0, '#28A745');

 -- --------------------------------------------------------